 Are your personal finances a highly-organized, well-oiled machine?
-Or is there room for improvement — a lot of improvement?
+Or is there a lot of room for improvement?

 The answer to that question is more important than you might think, especially during tax time.
 Most people anxiously await a big check from Uncle Sam in April, but it turns out a giant tax refund might not be so great after all.
 In fact, according to some experts, giving up that refund in lieu of more money in your paychecks gives you the control needed to maximize your income.